isItObservable/servicemeshsecuritybenchmark/docs/snippets/info-required.md

-The codspace will require to define several details:
+The codespace will require to define several details:

     * Environment ID
     * Environment Type